nils-hamel/eratosthene-suite/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/eratosthene-suite/blob/master/doc/image/client-7b.jpg?raw=true" width="384">
 <br />
-<i>View of a volumetric polygonal of the city of Geneva in 2018 and the land register of the city of Chaud-de-Fonds in 2004 - Data : SITG building model and SITN land register</i>
+<i>View of a volumetric polygonal of the city of Geneva in 2018 and the land register of the city of Chaux-de-Fonds in 2004 - Data : SITG building model and SITN land register</i>
 </p>
 <br />